On configuration spaces of stable maps: Introduction

+Our main result concerns injectivity of the map from rational homology of the spherical mapping space into the rational homology of the space of stable curves in the case of $X=BU (r)$.
+This at least tells us the space of stable curves in that case is topologically non-trivial.
+Although we are far from understanding the topology of this space.

+Finally, we define a notion of $q$-complete symplectic manifolds, inspired by work Cohen-Segal-Jones \cite{SJC} studying the spherical mapping space into an almost Kahler manifold by means of certain stabilization of holomorphic spherical mapping spaces.

-\section{The space of smooth stable maps}
+\subsection{The space of smooth stable maps}

-Let $\maps _{0,n} ^{A} X$ denote the space whose elements are continuous maps into a smooth manifold $X$, with total homology class $A$, from a nodal connected Riemann surface $\Sigma$ with genus 0, with complex structure $j$ and $n$ marked points.
-These maps are assumed smooth on each component of $\Sigma$, and satisfy some additional conditions: \begin{itemize} \item If restriction $u _{\alpha}$ of $u$ to a component $\alpha$ is non-constant then $u _{\alpha}$ is not null-homologous. \item If $u _{\alpha}$ is constant then the number of special points is at least 3. \end{itemize} We will distinguish one marked point $z_0$.
-A pair of stable maps are \emph{equivalent} if there is a continuous map $\phi: \Sigma \to \Sigma$, which is a diffeomorphism on each component, satisfies $\phi ^{*} j_2 = j_1$ maps marked points to marked points and satisfies $u_2 (z_i^2) = u_1 (z_i^1)$.
-The quotient by the equivalence relation will be denoted by $ \widetilde{ \mathcal {M}} ^{A}_n$.
-The topology on $\maps ^{A} _{0,n} X$ is the standard Gromov topology, (taking into account energy of maps) which induces a metrizable topology on $\qmaps_n ^{A}$, see \cite{MS}.
+Let $\maps _{0,n} ^{A} X$ denote the space whose elements are continuous maps into a Riemannian manifold $X,g$, with total homology class $A$, from a nodal connected Riemann surface $\Sigma$ with genus 0, with complex structure $j$ and $n$ marked points.
+These maps are assumed smooth on each component of $\Sigma$, and satisfy some additional conditions: \begin{itemize} \item If the restriction $u _{\alpha}$ of $u$ to a component $\alpha$ is non-constant then $u _{\alpha}$ is not null-homologous. \item If $u _{\alpha}$ is constant then the number of special points is at least 3. \end{itemize} We will distinguish one marked point by $z_0$.
+A pair of stable maps are \emph{equivalent} if there is a continuous map $\phi: \Sigma_1 \to \Sigma_2$, which is a diffeomorphism on each component, satisfies $\phi ^{*} j_2 = j_1$ maps marked points to marked points and satisfies $u_2 (z_i^2) = u_1 (z_i^1)$.
+The quotient by the equivalence relation will be denoted by $\qmaps ^{A}_n X$, and its elements are called stable curves in $X$.

+The topology on $\maps ^{A} _{0,n} X$ we consider is the standard Gromov topology, (taking into account energy of maps for the metric $g$) and the arguments of \cite[Chapter 5]{MS} can be adopted to show that this induces a metrizable topology on $\qmaps_n ^{A}$.
+From now on we will suppress mention of the axillary metric $g$, since topology of our spaces is independent of $ g$.
+This topology should be equivalent to the topology considered in \cite[Section 3.2]{Hofer.GW}.
+(At any rate the topology in \cite{Hofer.GW} is the one we need for Theorem \ref{thm.inj.BU}.)

+\begin{remark} Note that under these conditions for a compact Riemannain manifold $X$ a bound on Riemannian energy of $u$ gives a bound on the number of smooth components.
+As by assumption that each $u _{\alpha}$ is not null-homologous, it's area and consequently energy is bounded by some constant $\hbar_g$ depending only on $g$.
+This is an elementary application of the main compactness theorem for rectifiable currents in geometric measure theory, \cite{GMT}.
+This brings up a question: are closed bounded subsets in $\qmaps ^{A} _{n} X$ compact for a compact $X$? \end{remark}